Last update: 17.02.2022

 INSPECTION OF THE CARS BY THE JURY

-THE INTERNATIONAL CONCOURS OF ELEGANCE – THE ICE VILLAGE
+THE INTERNATIONAL CONCOURS OF ELEGANCE – CAR DISPLAY

 Signup to our latest news

-Be the first to hear all the latest The ICE news and updates.
+Be the first to read all the latest The ICE news and updates.

 For more than a century, St. Moritz has developed its unique formula that has drawn generations of enthusiastic tourists: a cosmopolitan mix of nature, exclusiveness, sports, luxury, and as much privacy as one could wish for.